bitnet-io/lunar-earth-time-zone/README.md

 it's not feasible to make a time zone for the moon

-it's more feasible that every 14 days on a regular calendar should indicate a day on the moon Jan 14 is day 1 on the moon
+it's more feasible that every 14 days on a regular calendar should indicate a day on the moon

+Jan 14 is lunar New years day

+on earth New Year's Day is January 1st

+Jan 14 is day 1 on the moon

 Jan 28th is the second day on the moon